How to Edit Multi-Camera Footage Automatically in Adobe Premiere Pro (Easiest Method in 2025)

 Introduction

 When editing footage shot from multiple cameras, switching angles smoothly and enabling/disabling audio tracks per speaker can take a lot of time.
-With Cutback, you can automatically switch cameras, activate only the audio of the current speaker, and even create separate captions for each speaker.
-Cut down repetitive tasks and spend more time on the creative process.
+With Cutback’s AI editing assistant, you can automatically switch cameras, activate only the audio of the current speaker, and even create separate captions for each speaker in a multi camera sequence in Premiere Pro.
+These features are perfect for editing podcasts and interviews without spending too much time cutting and trying to produce smooth edits.
+Cut down repetitive video editing tasks, enjoy a collaborative editing experience, and spend more time on the creative process.

 This page covers: